HOSS-LiU/HOSS-LiU/neuroscience.md

 Further details on methodological quality can be found in this [reporting template](https://www.nipreps.org/sops-cookiecutter/).
 <br>
 You can submit a registered report to a number of neuroscience journals, for example, Cortex, European Journal of Neuroscience or Journal of Cognitive Neuroscience.
 You can check the full list of journals here on [the OSF](https://www.cos.io/initiatives/registered-reports).
-fMRI manusctipts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).
+fMRI manuscripts are also welcome at [PCI Registered Reports](https://rr.peercommunityin.org/).

 **Examples of approved Stage 1 Registered Reports from LiU:**
 - [*The effect of signal quality on speech and sign language perception.*](https://osf.io/yb2nw/files/9c7et) Cristina Tobias Figuerola, Emil Holmer, Josefine Andin, Carine Signoret.
 Journal of Cognitive Neuroscience.